Banana Milkshake Meringue

 Meringue cookies are light, airy and delicate confections made primarily from whipped egg white and sugar often described as ‘sweet clouds’.
-They are characterized by a crisp, fragile exterior and a soft, slightly chewy, or melt-in-your-mouth interior.
+They are known for their signature “melt-in-your-mouth” texture, featuring a crisp exterior with a slightly soft, chewy, or hollow center.

 Meringue Ingredients & Nutritional Information